ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 <form method="POST" use:enhance>
 ```

-The rest of the concepts section list all the options for `superForm`, which can be added as a second parameter:
+The rest of the concepts section lists all the options for `superForm`, which can be added as a second parameter:

 ```ts
 const { form, errors, enhance } = superForm(data.form, { lotsOfOptions });